-Launched on Sep 6, 2008, GeoEye-1 has the highest resolution of any commercial imaging system and can collect images with a ground resolution of 0.41 metres in panchromatic mode and at 1.65 metres for multispectral mode.
+Launched on Sep 6, 2008, GeoEye-1 can collect images with a ground resolution of 0.41 metres in panchromatic mode and at 1.65 metres for multispectral mode.
 GeoEye-1 offers three metre geolocation accuracy, which means that customers can map natural and man-made features to within 3 metres of their actual location.

 GeoEye-1 is a very high resolution satellite that was launched in 2008 from Vandenberg Airbase and is owned and operated by DigitalGlobe.
 The satellite collects image data down to a pixel resolution of 0.41 m.

 This agile satellite can rotate or swivel forward, backward or side-to-side with robotic precision and has a revisit capability of 1-3 days depending on latitude.
 The satellite simultaneously captures 0.41 m panchromatic (black & white) and 1.65 m multispectral (colour) digital imagery.

 The panchromatic and multispectral datasets are available separately or can be purchased as combined (pan-sharpened) 0.41m multispectral imagery.

 * Resolution better than 50cm at nadir with 5m CE90 accuracy

 |Minimum area of purchase||25 sq kms for archive